u12206050/directus-extension-filters-interface/README.md

 ### Config

-When setting up you as the developer should add the properties that can be chosen
+When setting up you as the developer should add the properties that can be chosen according to the following schema:

 ``` ts
 type Properties = {